-- analyze how the markets function, how they allocate real and financial resources, and when they may fail to function properly
+- analyze how the markets function, how they allocate real and financial resources, and when they may fail to function properly; and,

 - explain in written and in oral form the reasoning and application of economic analysis to social or political issues.

-The Economics program trains students not only for advanced education in graduate and professional schools, but also prepares students for immediate entry into business and government careers where economic insight and analytical ability are valued.
+The Economics program not only trains students for advanced education in graduate and professional schools but also prepares students for immediate entry into business and government careers that value economic insight and analytical ability.

-Some of our graduates have gone on to successfully complete postgraduate degree programs at prestigious universities at the USA and Western Europe, such as Duke University, the University of California at Berkley, Harvard University, the University of Michigan, and the London School of Economics.
-Others have joined international companies and institutions such as Bank Austria Creditanstalt AG, Barclays Capital, BNP PARIBAS, BTC/Vivatel, the Bulgarian National Bank, Citigroup, Deloitte&Touche, the European Central Bank, General Electric, Kraft Foods, Morgan Stanley, PricewaterhouseCoopers, and the World Bank.
+Some of our graduates have gone on to complete postgraduate degree programs at prestigious universities, including Cornell, Duke, Harvard University, the London School of Economics, the University of California – Berkeley, the University of Michigan, and Yale University.
+Others have joined international companies and institutions such as Bank Austria Creditanstalt AG, Barclays Capital, BNP PARIBAS, BTC/Vivatel, the Bulgarian National Bank, Citigroup, Deloitte & Touche, the European Central Bank, General Electric, Kraft Foods, Morgan Stanley, PricewaterhouseCoopers, and the World Bank.